5 Winning Email Sequence Templates for 2023

 But a short one might, as will simple questions that allow them to directly reply to you.

 Finally, this is also the stage where you begin to share some social proof.

-Help them feel like they’re not alone.
-Share some testimonials like FreshBooks does:
+Help them feel like they’re not alone by sharing some testimonials.

 Social proof not only breeds trust and rapport but improves the likelihood that they’ll engage and continue a conversation with you.
 There’s so much content these days that people are skeptical.
 Remove this barrier by adding some subtle social proof among these early emails.